 It all started in an airing cupboard back in September 2014.
 We realised that too many people were living with too many spare, unwanted or unused toiletry products, and that actually these items could be really helpful to others.
-The original premise was to collect spare toiletries for one homeless shelter in Cambridge, the donations kept coming… we now support over 280 organisations.
+The original premise was to collect spare toiletries for one homeless shelter in Cambridge, the donations kept coming… we now support over 400 organisations across the world.

 We work with homeless shelters and hostels, women and children’s refuges, mental health services, children and families centres, food banks, refugee support groups, NHS Trust services, schools and colleges, prison services, community groups, and other organisations who need our support.

 It’s true, there shouldn’t be a situation where so many people are in such desperate need, but that’s the situation we’re in, and the best we can do is to help others in any way we can.
 It’s not just about supporting local communities and forming more understanding relationships in society, it’s about demonstrating that a small act can have a huge and positive effect on us all, as well as helping decrease our environmental impact.

 When it comes to donating toiletries we wanted to make it as easy as possible for everyone to get involved, so we created a directory of those who’d really appreciate a little bit of help from us all.
 You can see what the organisations do, and where they are, and you can see how to get in touch with them.

 In the past few years, we've seen demand grow on a huge scale.
 In 2019 we supported 250,000 users and by the end of 2021, this had grown to 2.25 million.
 With additional financial support, the scalability, positive impact on the environment and community engagement are set to only increase.

 The initiative was originally set up as a directory to allow members of the public to find an organisation near them that they could donate their unwanted toiletries to, and we now also facilitate donations from brands who want to donate items in their thousands.